leoreisdias/leoreisdias/README.md

 I am a Computer Science graduate and love seeking for new technologies to learn and improve ones that I already know.

-I am currently working with Web/Mobile Development, mostly in frontend, while I am also engaged with Cyber Security and a bit of Game Development.
-I'm styding to specialize in Frontend development with Typescript Technologies such as React.js/Next.js 💜.
-(However, I also have Backend experiences, which I've been evolving indirectly. 👀) 🐱‍👤
+I am currently working with Web Development, mostly in frontend with React/Next.js. <br />
+I'm styding to specialize in Frontend development with Typescript Technologies such as React.js/Next.js 💜. <br />
+(However, I also have Backend experiences, which I've been evolving indirectly. 👀) 🐱‍👤<br />

 ```js
  const aboutMe = {